 - Fall asleep to the sounds of the ocean if your site is on the west (ocean) side

-- Highway noise if your site is near the entrance of the campground (east side) that will likely override the sounds of the ocean
+- Highway noise if your site is near the entrance of the campground (east side).
+Noise will likely override the sounds of the ocean

-- Cliff erosion has necessitated wire safety fences that are not attractive and keep you further from the ocean’s than you might like (except for one corner area)
+- Cliff erosion has necessitated wire safety fences that are not attractive.
+They keep you further from the ocean’s than you might like (except for one corner area)

 - Nightly rates are pricey compared to most RV parks (but not for this area)

-This RV park is not inexpensive, with rates ranging from $88 – $111 a night but it’s still cheaper than most hotels, situated right by the ocean and a convenient, safe place to stay in your RV.
-While expensive compared to what we would typically pay for campgrounds, the way we look at this one is that San Francisco is an expensive city, so while you’ll get sticker shock for an RV park, it’s still cheaper than a hotel.
-San Francisco RV Park is expensive real estate, and now – having lost nearly one-third of the park to erosion – their spaces are even more limited.
-Based on the high occupancy and turnover we witnessed during our stay – based on the number of RV rentals that we saw coming through for just a night or two – it is clear this is a very popular RV park, so advance reservations are highly recommended.
+This RV park near San Fransisco is not inexpensive, with rates ranging from $88 – $111 a night.
+But it’s still cheaper than most hotels, and situated right by the ocean.
+It is and a convenient, safe place to stay in your RV.
+San Francisco RV Resort is on expensive real estate.
+And now, having lost nearly one-third of the park to erosion, their spaces are even more limited.
+Based on the high occupancy and turnover we witnessed during our stay, it is clear this is a very popular RV park, so advance reservations are highly recommended.

 Mail / Packages